Recent Releases

 SAMOAN YOUTH MONOGRAPH 2020

 The Samoan Youth Monograph (SYM) 2020 is intended to be an analysis of 2016 Census data and other official sources of Youth data in Samoa.
-The report will showcase issues identified through Youth Policy, The State of the Pacific Youth Report 2017, The World Youth Report (including the Sustainable Development Goals) and The World Programme of Action for Youth (WPAY) Indicators.
+The report showcases issues identified through Youth Policy, The State of the Pacific Youth Report 2017, The World Youth Report (including the Sustainable Development Goals) and The World Programme of Action for Youth (WPAY) Indicators.

 STATUS OF AFRICAN YOUTH REPORT